Minitex/PDF-iOS/README.md

 1. Run ./swiftlint-setup.sh to install a local copy of [SwiftLint](https://github.com/realm/SwiftLint)
 2. Open `PDF.xcodeproj`.
+3. Ensure that [MinitexPDFProtocols.framework](https://github.com/Minitex/MinitexPDFProtocols) is linked in the `PDF` target, and embedded and linked in the `PDFExample` target.
 3. Ensure the `PDFExample` target is selected.
 4. Build and run as normal.
 5. If PDFExample was installed previously and you get a .plist error while trying to run it, you may have to uninstall the PDFExample app and reinstall it, to get the updated .plist file.